Tetragramm/flying-circus-typst-template/src/Impl.typ

 /// Defines the FlyingCircus Plane page.
 Always on a new page.
 Image optional.
 /// If the Img is provided, it will take up two facing pages, otherwise only one, but a full page, unlike the Simple.
 ///
-/// - Vehicle (str | dictionary): JSON string or dictionary representing the Vehicle stats.
+/// - Vehicle (dictionary): dictionary representing the Vehicle stats.
 /// - Img (bytes | none): Image to go at the top of the first page.
 Set to none to remove.
 /// - TextVOffset (length): How far to push the text down the page.
 Want to do that inset text thing the book does?
 You can, the text can overlap with thte image.
 Does nothing if no Img provided.
 /// - BoxText (dictionary): Pairs of values to go in the box over the image.
 Does nothing if no Img provided.